 A variety of publications have been produced relating to the work of the Bumblebee Conservation Trust or using our data, both by our staff and by others, some, of which are listed below.

-Bombus Review is our quarterly scientific newsletter, focusing on the 'best' of new bumblebee science from around the world.
-Below are some past editions however, if you are a member you can sign up to receive the newsletter and access the latest editions via the member portal.
+Bombus Review is our scientific e-newsletter which keeps our members up to date with the latest news from the world of bumblebee and pollinator research.
+Some past editions are available below however, if you are a member you can sign up to receive the newsletter direct to your inbox and access the latest editions via the member portal.

 Scientific research featuring the Bumblebee Conservation Trust

 Brown, M.J.F., Sainsbury, A.W., Vaughan-Higgins, R.J., Measures, G.H., Jones, C.M., Gammans, N. (2017).
 Bringing back a healthy buzz?
 Invertebrate parasites and reintroductions: a case study in bumblebees.
 Ecohealth 14 (supplement 1), pp. 74-83.